Most Dangerous States for Drunk Driving (Ranked)

 Types of Laws and Statutes | 10.00 |

 These weighted scores are necessary to deduce the most dangerous state.
-The final rankings, which determines the worst state, are not perfectly correlated with the final scores of the non-weighted rankings, which determines the worst state per category.
+The final rankings, which determine the worst state, are not perfectly correlated with the final scores of the non-weighted rankings, which determines the worst state per category.

 Free Car Insurance Comparison